globophobe/django-quant-tick/README.md

 # What?

-Django Quant Tick downloads and aggregates high frequency trading data.
-It also provides an API for informationally dense 1 minute candles.
+Django Quant Tick downloads tick data, and aggregates candlesticks from high frequency data.

 # Why?